maxencefaldor/Leniabreeder/README.md

 ## Analyze Experiments

-Running an experiment (see previous section) creates a directory in the `output/` directory.
-To analyze the results, you can use run the script in the `analysis` directory or run the notebooks.
+When you run an experiment, a directory is created in `output/`.
+To analyze the results, you can either run a script from the `analysis/` directory or use the notebooks from the `notebooks/`directory.
+Don't forget to change `run_dir` to the path of your experiment.

+For MAP-Elites, you can use `analysis/visualize_me.py` or [`notebooks/visualize_me.ipynb`](https://github.com/maxencefaldor/Leniabreeder/blob/main/notebooks/visualize_me.ipynb).
+For AURORA, you can use `analysis/visualize_aurora.py` or [`notebooks/visualize_aurora.ipynb`](https://github.com/maxencefaldor/Leniabreeder/blob/main/notebooks/visualize_aurora.ipynb).

 ## BibTeX